dhis2/developer-portal/docs/mobile/readme.md

 ## Customizing the Android app

 The DHIS2 Android Capture App is a mobile application designed to function seamlessly with your DHIS2 instance.
 It supports data capture, both aggregated and individual, as well as instant analysis of the data collected on the device.

-Whereas the application covers most user needs, sometimes it is necessary to customize it and create a custom version.
+While the application covers most user needs, sometimes it is necessary to customize it and create a custom version.

 - [Android Capture App customization](/docs/mobile/android-capture-app/overview)